-- Through the Leadership Development Program, individuals with a Bachelor’s degree or equivalent train extensively both in-restaurant and at the corporate level.
+- Leadership Development Program: Individuals with a Bachelor’s degree or equivalent train extensively both in-restaurant and at the corporate level.
 Participants who prove themselves during this period are often placed into permanent roles at Burger King.
 The program is an excellent opportunity to develop your skills and knowledge in a short period.

-- The MBA Leadership Program places professionals with an MBA from a top-tier university into a high-profile role from the start.
+- MBA Leadership Program: Professionals with an MBA from a top-tier university are placed into a high-profile role from the start.
 This accelerated program matches employees with positions based on their knowledge, experience, and performance.

-- The ten-week Summer Internship program gives undergraduate and MBA students a taste of real-world business challenges.
-Interns will be assigned one big project which will culminate with a presentation on results with recommendations to the executive team.
+- 10-week Summer Internship program: Undergraduate and MBA students get to have a taste of real-world business challenges.
+Interns are assigned one big project which culminates with a presentation on results with recommendations to the executive team.

-- Explore the In-Restaurant Roles section features jobs at local restaurant outlets.
+- In-Restaurant Roles: This section features jobs at local restaurant outlets.
 Positions range from drivers and team members to shift coordinators, assistant managers, and general managers.

-- The Professional section leads to career opportunities in Burger King’s corporate offices.
+- Professional: Here, you'll find leads to career opportunities in Burger King’s corporate offices.

 Applying for a Burger King Job